 We book sites every week in public places, such as outside shopping centres and supermarkets, where we carry out fundraising.
-This involves us talking to potential supporters about our work and asking for their financial support by playing our Weekly lottery.
+This involves us talking to potential supporters about our work and asking for their financial support by playing our Weekly lottery or becoming a regular donor.

 Private site fundraiser locations

 If you come across our collectors in the street and would like to check that they are legitimate fundraisers for Blind Veterans UK, please ask to see their identification and call us on 0300 111 22 33 (Monday to Friday, between 9am and 5pm).
 We will be able to verify the legitimacy of the fundraiser.
-You can also send your questions to email@example.com.
-We will be in Manchester, Newcastle, Sunderland, Birmingham and Leicester over the next few weeks.
+You can also send your questions to firstname.lastname@example.org.
+We will be in Manchester, Newcastle, Sunderland and Birmingham over the next few weeks.

 Why do we use this as a method of fundraising?